jbrw1984/pokemon-card-tracker/readMe.md

 ###2.
 Input your own cards

 - Install the [MongoDB Compass GUI](https://www.mongodb.com/try/download/compass)
-- Create a JSON file that contains all of your cards (See `/app/src/realCards.json` for an example of the format).
+- Create a JSON file that contains all of your cards (See `/app/src/realCards.json` for an example of the file format).
 - Open MongoDB Compass, create new connection to connect to a MongoDB deployment.
 - On the left hand side, click on the `pokemon` database, then click on the `pokemoncards` folder.
 - Add data into this folder by importing your JSON file containing your cards

 ###3.
-Start up the Create-React-App
+Start up the React app

 - Navigate to the `/app` directory.
 - Run the React app by using: `npm start` OR `yarn start`